January Courses

 Prerequisite for EDUC868: EDUC 860

-EDUC869-01 Supporting Early Language and Literacy for Children with Developmental Variations (Birth-8) 2 Javier, Arelis Thursdays 04:45-06:45PM
+EDUC869-01 Supporting Early Language and Literacy for Children with Disabilities (Birth-8) 2 Javier, Arelis Thursdays 04:45-06:45PM

 This course examines communication, language, and literacy as they emerge in monolingual and multilingual children from infancy through early childhood.
 Participants examine how language, socialization, communicative competence, and literacy develop within, and are impacted by, children’s sociocultural contexts.
-Participants are introduced to communication disorders and other learning variations of the early years that affect language and literacy learning.
+Participants are introduced to communication disorders and other learning disabilities of the early years that affect language and literacy learning.
 Specific practices are identified to enhance the experience of young children who are receiving services in school as English language learners.
-Modifications and adaptations to support children with learning variations are explored.
+Modifications and adaptations to support children with disabilities are explored.
 Prerequisite: EDUC 500; pre- or corequisite: EDUC 505.

 Prerequisite for EDUC 869: EDUC 500 or EDUC 800; pre- or corequisite: EDUC 505